JonasDoe/strangeland/README.md

 ### I get weird letters displayed

 You're reading a file with the wrong encoding set.
 Make sure that translation as well as the template file have the same encoding.
-Run the script with no encoding for auto-detection or try to run it with the proper `--encoding` argument.
+Run the script with no encoding to enable auto-detection or try to run it with the proper `--encoding` argument.
 If that doesn't help, resort to the next section.

 ### I don't get all this encoding stuff figured out